bchainhub/foxar/pilot/README.md

 ### Executing a Shell Command

-Shell commands can be executed within Chisel with the `!exec` / `!e` command.
+Shell commands can be executed within Pilot with the `!exec` / `!e` command.

 ```text
 ➜ !e ls